ombegov/policy-v2/_policy-schema/quality-assurance.md

 ## Requirement Tagging and Quality Assurance

-In order pull requirements out of the memos and gather Meta data for the policy schema, OFCIO standardized its analytic approach.
-This ensured that the data collected was more uniformed and the requirements were valid.
+In order to pull requirements out of policy memos and gather Meta data for the policy schema, OFCIO standardized its analytic approach.
+This ensured that the data collected was more uniform and the requirements were valid.

 Please note that this document is intended to guide analysts and is not an official process.
 The OFCIO recommends that users adopt this process to fit the needs of their organization.